kaworu/perl1/README.md

 	Any additional ld flags? [none] -lcrypt

-If you still get the error, your compiler / linker is picky about flags order.
+If you still get the same error, your compiler / linker is picky about flags order.
+The `-lcrypt` flag must be added to the **libs** variable in the
-The `-lcrypt` flag must be added to the **libs** variable in the Makefile:
+Makefile:

 	 % sed -i.bak -e '/^libs =/ s/$/ -lcrypt/' Makefile